Sea Star Festival - Credit: Sea Star Photo Team

 Credit: Sea Star Photo Team

-Sea Star is officially part of the ‘Exit family’ group of festivals – the largest of these is, of course, Exit Festival in Novi Sad, Serbia, with other events in neighbouring countries such as the Sea Dance Festival in Budva, Montenegro.
+Sea Star is officially part of the ‘Exit family’ group of festivals.
+The largest of these is, of course, Exit Festival in Novi Sad, Serbia, although due to political events, there will be no Exit Festival in 2026.
+Instead, Exit will go “on tour” with events in neighbouring countries – such as the Sea Star Festival.

-There have been some big-name artists on the bill in previous years, much to the delight of the revellers who attended – The Prodigy, Robin Schulz, Fatboy Slim, Dimitri Vegas & Like Mike, Hurts, Paul Van Dyk and Pendulum have all played at Sea Star.
+There have been some big-name artists on the bill in previous years, much to the delight of the revellers who attended – The Prodigy, Robin Schulz, Fatboy Slim, Dimitri Vegas & Like Mike, Hurts, Paul Van Dyk, John Newman and Pendulum have all played at Sea Star.

 It’s no surprise that Sea Star has been nominated for the Best Medium-Sized Festival category (for festivals of up to 40,000 visitors) at the European Festival Awards multiple times.